humor250/EmojiGame/README.md

-# Play Emoji Game to learn thousands of words
+# Learn thousands of words by playing Emoji Game